 While the babies sleep I wash bottles, make formula, wash and fold laundry, empty the diaper pail, organize and straighten the nursery,

 and try to stay current with what is going on in the world of newborns.
 I am also coach, teacher and counselor to mom, in her new role.
 I sometimes help older siblings adjust to the new little one(s) in the house.
 But not to worry, it is not all work.
 My day is filled with cuddles, smiles, coos, grunts, squeaks and sighs, all of them precious.

 2. What are 3 unique characteristics about you that you strive to live for the children in your care?

-3. What is the most rewarding thing about your career as a nanny?
+3. What is the most rewarding thing about your career as a NCS?

-5. What is something that other maybe surprised to know about you?
+5. What is something that others may be surprised to know about you?

 I have a collection of turtles made of everything from cloth, wax, coal, and crushed pecan shells, to pottery, jade, pewter, silver, and Swarovski crystal.
 The most unique is a pair made from hexagonal nuts, as in “nuts and bolts”.
 It all began with a T-shirt.

 Clelie has been assisting Moms and Dads, as The Temporary Nanny, since 1988 providing temporary and emergency childcare.
 In 2003 she began concentrating on her passion, infants and toddlers.
 After 13 weeks of around the clock care for a third set of twins, she knew she wanted to make a career of being a Newborn Care Specialist.
 She has cared for at least eight sets of triplets, nine sets of twins, 10-20 singletons and was part of the Baby Dream Team that cared for sextuplets.